macronut/ghostcp/README.md

 ## How to get the TTL
 tracert 8.8.8.8
-set the ttl to the TTL of the node whose latency suddenly increased.
+set the ttl big than the TTL of the node whose latency suddenly increased and less then the TTL of the server.